Posting USA

 • School or childcare places

-• Allowance for higher living expenses
+• Expense allowance for higher cost of living

-• Regular flights home
+• Regular home flights

 • Language courses

-• Company vehicle
+• Company car

 Integration in the USA